 - Plant crops that are not injured by pest nematodes.
 Where pest nematodes are present, plant crops that are not harmed by nematodes; this also will gradually reduce the number of pests in the soil.
-Crops that can survive in nematode infested soil include broccoli, Brussels sprouts, mustard, onions, leeks, garlic, rutabagas, and glob artichokes.
+Crops that can survive in nematode-infested soil include broccoli, Brussels sprouts, mustard, onions, leeks, garlic, rutabagas, and globe artichokes.

 - Confine pest nematodes to specific problem spots.
 Don’t allow nematodes to move around the garden.
 Nematodes cannot move more than about 3 feet on their own.
 Clean tools used in infested areas; wash the tools over the problem spot.
 Don’t carry pest nematodes around the garden.